My Story of MS And A Healing Journey | Diane McLaren

 My parents taught me that where there is a will, there is a way and I really took that mantra to heart.
 I had made the decision – I would not let any disease dictate my life or tell me what I could or could not do.

 It was incredibly difficult to go through this process over and over again.
 Getting better and relapsing again.
-Each time, was both a mental and physical game, and when
+Each time, was both a mental and physical game of sheer willpower, though I didn't realize it at the time.

 The last crisis